Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 Your spells are perfectly executed but require your careful concentration to complete.
 The effects of this power do not trigger until the start of your next turn (although you must spend essence upfront).
 You must maintain [concentration](../rules/combat/tactical-mechanics?id=concentration) for this duration, or the power fails.
 Choose the target(s) of the spell at that time, along with any alterations.

+Casting a spell in this way counts as making an attack for the purpose of the crazed ailment.
+For all other purposes, the attack is only made at the time of the spell's completion.

 ## Secrets of the Past

 At level 2, your studies give you a distinct edge when attempting to research, recall or discover facts about the past.
 You have advantage on skill checks that use Insight or your academic skill made to learn information about events that occurred in the past.